 Adultery and Divorce in Virginia

-Adultery is a fault-based ground for divorce in Virginia.
+Adultery is defined as the act of sexual intercourse by a married person with any person who is not their spouse.
+Adultery is a fault-based ground for divorce under Virginia Code § 20-91.
 Unlike some other divorce grounds, there is no waiting period before filing on the ground of adultery.
 Adultery can be very difficult to prove, but if proven may have serious financial implications in the divorce, at least on the issue of spousal support.

 How to Prove Adultery in Virginia